Habitat clearance, disease, dog attacks, car hits, and climate change are threatening the survival of Australia’s most iconic animal.

 Ruth Lewis, who is the president of the Ipswich Koala Protection Society, told delegates that Ipswich is home to possibly the largest healthy population of koalas left in southeast Queensland, but there are areas where the animals are already functionally extinct.

-Lewis talked about the Ipswich society’s most significant win, which was instigating the state government’s realignment of 12 kilometres of the southern freight rail corridor, which would have cut a path through the middle of core koala habitat.
+Lewis (pictured left) talked about the Ipswich society’s most significant win, which was instigating the state government’s realignment of 12 kilometres of the southern freight rail corridor, which would have cut a path through the middle of core koala habitat.

 She also spoke about the conservation efforts of the local council and said she hoped other councils would follow Ipswich’s example.